Multispecies Inc (ExhibitionsFeaturedFuturesWordsWorks)

 The project responds to several developments including the species turn in anthropology (which has seen animals, plants, fungi and microbes treated like humans in ethnographic studies), the successful attempts to grant personhood to natural wonders, and the emergence of the zoöp, a new company structure that gives voice to non-humans.
 In contrast with utopian or dystopian climate futures, the project aims to provoke questions about how far humans would be prepared to go to advance multispecies cohabitation, and what role advanced technologies might play.

-The project has emerged from several strands of research including the AHRC funded design research project Design for the Unthinkable World, in which six design studios were asked to explore design for a non-human-centric future – an unthinkable world – while avoiding apocalyptic predictions.
+The project has emerged from several strands of research grants and support including Headlands Center for the Arts, Canada Council for the Arts Research Grant, NEW INC and the AHRC funded design research project Design for the Unthinkable World, in which six design studios were asked to explore design for a non-human-centric future – an unthinkable world – while avoiding apocalyptic predictions and